The Royal Conservatory of Music: The Phil and Eli Taylor Performance Academy for Young Artists

-After a competitive audition and interview, accepted students are streamed into Junior, Intermediate, or Senior Academy programs.
+After competitive video and live auditions, accepted students are streamed into Junior or Senior Academy programs.
 This comprehensive program develops performance skills, musicianship, and academic excellence.
 Most Academy activities take place on Friday evenings and Saturdays but students are expected to practice daily and work on regular assignments.
 Through the support of private individuals and foundations, financial assistance is available for all students.
-Alumni of the Academy who have launched successful careers include Peter Simon, Katie Stillman, Eugene Nakamura, Marcin Swoboda, Janice LaMarre, Marta and Irena Kretchkovsky, and Karen Ouzounian.
+Alumni of the academy who have launched successful careers include Peter Simon, Katie Stillman, Eugene Nakamura, Marcin Swoboda, Janice LaMarre, Marta and Irena Kretchkovsky, and Karen Ouzounian.

 Royal Conservatory School

 The Royal Conservatory School offers individual and group instruction in classical, popular, folk, jazz, and world music, to people of all ages and abilities.

 The school also offers music appreciation sessions as well as training programs for teachers and artists.

 The Marilyn Thomson Early Childhood Education Centre

 In October 2013 The Royal Conservatory launched The Marilyn Thomson Early Childhood Education Centre, with an aim of spreading online learning in music to young children.